Community Veterinary and End-of-Life Care Assistance

 Waggle is a pet-dedicated crowdfunding platform that partners directly with veterinary providers, nonprofits, and pet guardians to reduce economic euthanasia in pets.

 *The inclusion of services, organizations, or programs listed above is not an endorsement or recommendation.
-It is the pet guardian’s responsibility to make their own assessment.
+It is the pet parent’s responsibility to make their own assessment.

 Todd's Medical Fund FAQs